Sinity/scribe-tap/README.md

 - Works inside an existing `udevmon` chain (`intercept | scribe-tap | … | uinput`).
 - Tags each keystroke with the active Hyprland window (title, class, address) and can read the signature from the owning user.
 - Appends to daily JSONL logs and maintains one snapshot file per window.
 Log mode `both` (default) keeps a concise key trail alongside snapshots.
+- Flushes snapshot files after periods of idle typing so that the most recent buffer survives compositor or browser crashes.
 - Detects clipboard pastes (Ctrl+V or Shift+Insert) via `wl-paste` or `xclip`.
 - Zero external dependencies at runtime beyond the compositor tooling you already have.